 This command will work for both MySQL and MariaDB databases which our very good and favorite Tap Server.
 If you don't see output similar to the one shown above, then a Unix domain socket is not available to you.
 If you get a list, but the socket path is different from/var/run/mysqld/mysqld.sock, copy the correct socket path and paste it into yours wp-config.php after localhost:in your definition DB_HOST

 For example in derived RedHat Linux systems, such as RHEL itself, CentOS, Fedora, Almalinux, Rockylinux, Scientific Linux, the path is normally /var/lib/mysql/mysql.sock

-- While there are fewer overheads, the performance difference isn't that big.
+- The performance difference is not that big.

-POSSIBLE - The Local TCP / IP loopback driverin Linux it performs some optimizations, such as skipping checksum generation and verification.
-However, the benchmarks show that the switch from TCP / IP a UNIX domain socket it will improve connection latency and data transfer speed.
-The more data transferred per query, the faster the data transfer rate will be.
-Because WordPress uses large datasets and many database queries when saving or viewing a web page, using UNIX DOMAIN SOCKET will improve performance regardless.
-However, when the WordPress database is on the local host, queries only take 3% to 6% of the execution time when loading a page.
-You'll likely only notice a speed improvement on heavily trafficked, data-intensive websites.
-The real answer depends on your system, your web traffic, and your point of view.
+The TCP/IP loopback driver in Linux, to optimize its operation, adopts some techniques such as avoiding the generation and verification of the checksum.
+Benchmarks show that switching from TCP/IP to UNIX Domain Sockets improves both connection latency and data transfer speed.
+In particular, the more data transferred per query, the faster the data transfer rate will be.
+For example, WordPress being a system that uses large datasets and lots of database queries when saving or viewing a web page, using UNIX DOMAIN SOCKET can improve system performance.
+However, it should be noted that when the WordPress database is on the local host, queries only take 3% to 6% of the execution time when loading a page.
+Therefore, you may only see an improvement in speed on heavily trafficked and data-intensive websites.

 How does this approach work?